-As of 2015, there are new EU tax regulations that have Envato act as supplier for EU VAT purposes only, and collect this tax on purchases made by non-registered European Union buyers.
+EU tax regulations have Envato act as a supplier for EU VAT purposes only and collect this tax on purchases made by non-registered European Union buyers.
 If you are a buyer and do not reside in the EU, these changes do not apply to you.

 Where does EU VAT apply?

-EU VAT is collected from buyers in the EU who do not have a valid VAT registration number, and will be applied on:
+EU VAT is collected from buyers in the EU who do not have a valid VAT registration number, on the following transaction types:

 If you are an EU buyer with a valid VAT registration number, you must use the Reverse Charge Mechanism to account for the EU VAT on those transactions.

 The Reverse Charge Mechanism procedure is administered by your local tax authorities and further information should be obtained from them or your accountant on how you must account for VAT in your country.
-For example this procedure is for buyers located in the UK.
+For example this procedure is for buyers located in Ireland.

 How does it work?